elcriz/poc-tlnds-storybook-react/README.md

 ### `yarn storybook`

 Runs the Storybook implementation in development mode.<br />
-Open [http://localhost:6006](http://localhost:6006) to view it in the browser.
+Open [http://localhost:6006/?path=/docs/introduction--page](http://localhost:6006/?path=/docs/introduction--page) to view it in the browser.
+This url will take you to the introduction page.

 ### `yarn build-storybook`

 Builds the Storybook app for production.

+### `doctoc`

+Generates and updates the automatically generated tables of contents in Markdown and `MDX` files.
+You might need to specify a file path.
+See [DocToc documentation](https://github.com/thlorenz/doctoc) for details.

 ## Available create-react-app scripts

-### `yarn start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ### `yarn test`